Maintel-ICON/map-audiosafe-gafpa/README.md

 This repository contains the static application pages required for the Maintel Audiosafe product listing on the Genesys AppFoundry.

-Audiosafe, powered by the Maintel Application Platform (MAP), provides secure, long-term call recording storage and archiving, helping organizations meet FCA and GDPR compliance requirements while ensuring easy access to their recordings.
+Audiosafe, powered by the Maintel Application Platform (MAP), provides secure, long-term call recording storage and archiving, helping organisations meet FCA and GDPR compliance requirements while ensuring easy access to their recordings.

 ## 📄 Repository Structure